 The Online Footprint of Museums: Measuring and Analyzing Museum’s Social Media ActivitiesLightning Talk

-Erik Hekman, Netherlands , Thijs Waardenburg, The Netherlands
+Erik Hekman, The Netherlands , Thijs Waardenburg, The Netherlands

 Social media provide enormous amounts of data surrounding the activities of museums and their fans.
 Mining and analysing this data provides numerous insights into these activities.
 We are able to unravel communication patterns, location information, friendships, and other useful information that could be used by museums to position themselves online.
 This information also makes it possible to make comparisons between different types of museums.